1/2 cup vanilla Greek yogurt( I used plain)

 In a small bowl, mash the banana really well.

-The banana is very important for binding of the muffins and a lower calorie sweetening.
+The banana is very important for the binding of the muffins and a lower calorie sweetening.
 The more ripe – the better.

 Stir in the banana and brown sugar.